k2view-academy/K2View-Academy/articles/99_Broadway/03_broadway_actor.md

 *************************************************************************************************************
 **New article**

-#### How Do I Save a Flow as an Actor?
+#### How Do I Save an Actor?
-An Actor can be saved and be added as an inner flow to another flow, for example as an inner flow for handling errors.
+An Actor can be saved and be added as an inner flow of another flow, for example for handling errors.
 Actors can also be reused in other flows, for example to avoid complex flows with multiple steps.

 To save an Actor, click **Actions** in the toolbar and select **Save as Actor**.
 The new Actor can be added to any flow.